 Breweries and Distilleries around Morecambe Bay

-Apart from all the artisan chocolate shops we introduced you to at Easter (and if you missed that, you can find it here), the bay area is home to an impressive range of distillers, liqueur producers, gin parlours and micro breweries – here are just a few to start you off…
+Apart from all the artisan chocolate shops (read the article here), the bay area is home to an impressive range of distillers, liqueur producers, gin parlours and micro breweries – here are just a few to start you off…

 As well as fine dining (owner and Chef Craig Sherrington is a rising star in the culinary world), Virginia House have an impressive gin parlour offering a wide selection of gins and gin cocktails.
 They also have a lovely gin garden where you can sit outside and make the most of the long Cumbrian evenings accompanied by the perfect G&T .